PankajPatil1/Udacity-Capstone-Project/README.md

-## Please check requirements.txt for package requirements for this project
+## Please check requirements.txt for package requirements for this deployment aspect

+User will need to run the dog_app.ipnyb Jupyter notebook which will save model_trasnfer.pt and VGG16 model in the parent directory.
+Then user should setup a virtual environment in the parent directory by navigating to the parent directory in cmd then executing the below

+>`cd Scripts`
+>`activate`

+This will activate the virtual environment.
+Next execute the following :

+>`cd ..`
+>`python3 app.py`

+This will execute the app and host it on local server.
+The app can be accessed at http://localhost:5000/